pboin/cancer_notebook/nutrition.md

 ### Fenbendazole / FenBen

+- There was a comment on the Seyfried video suggesting that FenBen reduces and manages glutamine.
+This needs research.

 ***

 Karl Denninger:  "Only thing for me was/is FenBen(dog dewormer).
 Im convinced.
 Hopefully, the 27th cancer doc will say again we see nothing and you have escaped the reaper.